The Overlook

 Trail Difficulty - MODERATE

 I would rate the difficulty of this trail as a 2.5 on a scale of 1-5 (with 5 being most difficult).
-The main road (Coal Mine Rd) is rough in a few spots, and the dirt road that takes you to the overlook can be a bit bumpy.
-However, the walk from the parking area to the location of the shot is an easy 25 yds.
+The main road (Coal Mine Rd) is rough in a few spots, and the dirt road that takes you to the Overlook can be a bit bumpy.
+However, the walk from the parking area to the shot location is an easy 25 yds.

 GPS Coordinates & Elevation